-High school students who do not meet the above eligibility requirement by Week 16 will be able to follow along, if the parents desire, with a curriculum service, where they will be allowed to use the books I provided for the second semester, and I will email them assignments and other handouts (including quizzes and keys for parents to use).
+Students who do not meet the above eligibility requirement by Week 16 will be able to follow along, if the parents desire, with a curriculum service, where they will be allowed to use the books I provided for the second semester, and I will email them assignments and other handouts (including quizzes and keys for parents to use).

 Conduct & Cell Phone Policy

 Interaction in Class – Students should speak courteously to each other and to me (1 Peter 3:8).
 Inappropriate talk—anything sexual in nature, bad language, insulting, or anything else that violates the teachings of the Christian faith—is unacceptable and is grounds for immediate dismissal (Ephesians 5:11-12, 1 Peter 4:8).
 IMPORTANT: This includes anything I am made aware of, including email, texts, posts on Facebook/Twitter/Instagram/other social media, etc., regardless of whether it happens in class or not.

 Cheating – Academic dishonesty such as cheating on quizzes or plagiarism on essays is unacceptable and is also grounds for immediate dismissal.